-Model-driven apps in Dynamics 365: Over the course of October 2019, all environments will be turned “on” to receive the 2019 release wave 2 features.
+Model-driven apps in Dynamics 365: Over the course of May 2020, all environments will be turned "on" to receive the 2020 release wave 1 features.
 The updates will be deployed on your environments automatically following our Safe Deployment Process (SDP).
-If you want to enable the 2019 release wave 2 features before the update reaches your region, you can enable the updates yourself by opting in to the preview between August 2, 2019, and the date your region will be scheduled to have the features turned on.
-However, by the end of October 2019, all instances will have had 2019 release wave 2 features applied.
+If you want to enable the 2020 release wave 1 features before the update reaches your region, you can enable the updates yourself by opting into the preview between February 3, 2020, and the date your region will be scheduled to have the features turned on.
+However, by the end of May 2020, all instances will have had 2020 release wave 1 features applied.

-This gradual rollout is a last safety measure to catch any potential issues as we apply the changes to all instances.
+This gradual rollout is the last safety measure to catch any potential issues as we apply the changes to all instances.
 It is the same approach we do for our regular patches and updates.
-To know the October 2019 schedule, see 2019 release wave 2 schedule

-Dynamics 365 Finance, Dynamics 365 Supply Chain Management, or Dynamics 365 Retail: You can configure the maintenance day and time windows in Lifecycle Services (LCS).
-You'll receive an email if you opt in to receive LCS notifications.
+Dynamics 365 Finance, Dynamics 365 Supply Chain Management, or Dynamics 365 Commerce: You can configure the maintenance day and time windows in Lifecycle Services (LCS).
+You'll receive an email if you opt into receive LCS notifications.
 You'll be able to select the designated tier 2 sandbox for the update.
 The sandbox environment will be updated followed by the production environment.
 You'll have five business days for testing and validation.
-See the One Version service updates FAQ for more details.
+For more information, see the One Version service updates FAQ.

 Will the 2021 release wave 1 release be applicable to on-premises?

-Dynamics 365 Finance, Dynamics 365 Supply Chain Management, Dynamics 365 Retail, or Dynamics 365 Business Central: The 2019 wave 2 release is applicable for customers of Finance + Operations (on-premises) as well.
-You can opt in to preview the new functionalities similar to online.
+Dynamics 365 Finance, Dynamics 365 Supply Chain Management, Dynamics 365 Commerce, or Dynamics 365 Business Central: The 2020 wave 1 release is applicable for customers of Finance + Operations (on-premises) as well.
+You can opt into preview the new functionalities similar to online.

 How does Microsoft ensure the reliability of these features?